Design Rules

 RULE 1: USE ZERO-WIDTH CLOSED POLYLINES

-No matter what CAD system you use, the import thing is to try and draw filled areas using zero-width closed polylines.
-In other words, draw a boundary in the exact position that you would like to be filled, and do not compensate for the line width that is sued to draw the boundary.
-In AutoCAD, use the close command to completely close the boundary (polyline).
-Areas drawn using zero-width closed polylines appear as filled areas on your pattern, even though some CAD systems, such as AutoCAD, only display the contour of the bound area.
-If you are using AutoCAD, you may also use SOLID entities to draw filled areas.
-This has the advantage that AutoCAD fills the solids interior so that it displays better to you.
+No matter which CAD system you use, it is important to draw filled areas using zero-width closed polylines.
+This means you should draw a boundary exactly where you want it to be filled, without compensating for the line width used to draw the boundary.
+In AutoCAD, use the "close" command to ensure the boundary (polyline) is completely closed.
+Although some CAD systems, like AutoCAD, only display the contour of the bound area, areas drawn using zero-width closed polylines will appear as filled on your pattern.
+If you are using AutoCAD, you can also use SOLID entities to draw filled areas.
+This method has the advantage of AutoCAD filling the solid's interior, providing a better display for you

 RULE 2: CLOSE OPEN BOUNDARIES

-Filled areas are often bound by a series of zero-width polylines.
-For instance, the drawing to the left consists of a polyline with straight line segments, and a polyline with an arc segment.
-If you want to fill the interior of the drawing, you need to join the two polylines, and create a single zero-width closed polyline.
+Filled areas are typically enclosed by a series of zero-width polylines.
+For example, the drawing on the left includes a polyline with straight line segments and another with an arc segment.
+To fill the interior of the drawing, you need to join these two polylines and create a single zero-width closed polyline.

 RULE 3: NO SELF-INTERSECTION